 Middle-aged and older adults are at a particularly high risk for osteoarthritis, especially if they are overweight.

-Absolutely, especially if you’ve received surgical intervention.
-Physical therapy is not optional -- it’s an absolutely essential part of your recovery from your osteoarthritis, as much as any other part of your treatment plan.
+Yes!
+Physical therapy is an absolute essential part of your recovery, as much as any other part of your treatment plan.
 Our physical therapist is here to collaborate with your rheumatologist and offer you tailor-made care at every step of the way.